UK Tech Firm Launches Covid & Vaccination Passport

 As reported by a recent Forbes Magazine investigation, it is predicted that over 11 Million households in the US alone will scan a QR code this year and the majority of them, some 71% of people who have interacted with a QR code will not know if it is the start of a malicious hack.
 It is envisaged that over 5.3 Billion QR codes will be redeemed this year making it one of the fastest growing tech scanning interactions and also posing one of the greatest cyber threats.

+but a fake QR code can be made up printed off and placed over the genuine code to redirect to

+at this point the member of the public is tricked into entering their personal information, private data and financial information.
+The rogue website looks and feels exactly like the genuine one and is made to mirror it precisely.

-VCode® which is the ultra secure digital code which powers the V-Health Passport™ cannot be cloned.
-Even if it was printed off, or a photograph was taken and placed over a VCode® or V-Health Passport™ it simply wont scan as it works on a call and response system of information between the code and web platform to verify location of the code, user ID and time and date and much more."
+VCode(R) which is the ultra secure digital code which powers the V-Health Passport(TM) cannot be cloned.
+Even if it was printed off, or a photograph was taken and placed over a VCode(R) or V-Health Passport(TM) it simply wont scan as it works on a call and response system of information between the code and web platform to verify location of the code, user ID and time and date and much more."

 By having a technology health wallet which confirms your Covid test status and your vaccination record/s it then becomes a 'safe technology enabler' to assist Governments, companies, consumers and organisations to resume greater mobility and returning life back to normality.
 But critically this technology will help revive and restore economic prosperity.